 Here’s everything you need to know about episode 86 of Attack on Titan, the eleventh and penultimate episode of the second half of The Final Season, “Retrospective.”
+Check out our guide to AOT episode 86.

 Previous episode synopsis